-1. ~~1.~~ The possible purchase by the City of a park site within any proposed subdivision within the GDP shall be discussed by the Applicant with the Parks and Recreation Department prior to approval of such subdivision plat.
-2. ~~2.~~ Except as otherwise provided in any Special Condition, the Applicant for each subdivision plat within the GDP shall construct that portion of the trail, including any trail underpass, which is depicted on the approved master trail plan for the GDP and which is located adjacent to or within such platted area.
+1. The possible purchase of a park site within any proposed subdivision within the GDP shall be discussed by the Applicant with the Parks and Recreation Department prior to approval of such subdivision plat.
+2. Except as otherwise provided in any Special Condition, the Applicant for each subdivision plat within the GDP shall construct that portion of the trail, including any trail underpass, which is depicted on the approved master trail plan for the GDP and which is located adjacent to or within such platted area.